-The ship's rudder, which had fallen beneath the starboard stern, was excavated and recovered for detailed study.
-It was over six metres in length and was fashioned from a single piece of oak.
-Found near the rudder was a gun port lid which matched the single port located in the transom.
-A large variety of artifacts was also collected, most important of which were a number of navigational instruments: compass, sand glass, possible log reel and log chip and a binnacle (Figures 3-6).
 The compass was housed in a circular wooden case with brass gimbals around the outside.
 A circular wooden lid for an outer box was found nearby.
-Careful excavation of the interior of the compass revealed portions of the glass facing, fragments of the iron needle, the brass pivot pin mounted in a lead sheet, and a small brass cap that fit over a card on top of the pivot.
+Careful excavation of the interior of the compass revealed portions of the glass facing, fragments of the iron needle, the brass pivot pin mounted in a lead sheet and a small brass cap that fit over a card on top of the pivot.
 The sand glass, measuring 20 cm high and 12 cm wide, is likely to be a watch glass.
 It was complete with the exception of the glass bulbs.
-A unique and as yet unidentified instrument may represent an early version of the log chip, used in conjunction with the log line and reel to estimate the speed of the ship.
+An unusual and as yet unidentified instrument may represent an early version of the log chip, used in conjunction with the log line and reel to estimate the speed of a ship.
 All of these instruments were found in close association with each other and with a binnacle, (a small chest to house the instruments).
 This remarkable find represents the earliest surviving example of a ship's binnacle.
-Its overall dimensions were 60 x 60 cm and in effect it was like a large wooden cube.
+Its overall demensions were 60 cm by 60 cm and in effect it was like a rather large wooden cube.
 There were two openings or doorways, both of which functioned with sliding doors.
 One of the openings had a lubber's point, a small v-shaped notch used to align the compass with the ship's masts or stem.